spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/00-create-app-profile.md

 # Validation

 To validate your App Profile is available and ready for use, navigate to the **App Profiles** page, where you'll find all your app profiles listed.
-From this page, you can edit and delete App Profiles in **Settings**.
+From this page, you can also edit and delete App Profiles in **Settings**.